Seasonal Weight Restrictions

 As frost melts beneath a paved road, the roadbed turns wet and spongy because water is trapped between the pavement and the remaining ice layer beneath.
 When trucks and heavy equipment travel over a layer of concrete or asphalt that isn’t well supported beneath, lots of permanent cracks can occur.

 Seasonal weight restrictions in effect.
-Road commissions must strike a balance between “business as usual” and protecting the roads, and most of them employ licensed physical engineers (PEs) to make these decisions.
+Road commissions must strike a balance between “business as usual” and protecting the roads, and most of them employ licensed Professional Engineers (PEs) to make these decisions.
 Most usually consult neighboring road agencies, as well.

 By law, road agencies can enact weight restrictions on any roads not designed as “all season” roads.
 All season roads are much thicker and designed to allow trucking year around.